1. Longhand Limit

 1. You are winning but have a beatable hand.
 For example, you have top pair plus top kicker or an overpair.

 You want to jam the pot and knock people out.
 Thus, you want someone to bet to you and then to raise if you are in early position.
-If you are in late position and no one has bet, you must bet to knock people out.
+If you are in late position and no one has bet, you must bet to encourage some folds.

 2. You have a boss hand.
 You have three-of-a-kind or maybe even a full house on the flop.
 There is no reason to knock people out, because you will probably win (unless you have trips and there's a flush draw out there; then you need to make them pay).
 In these situations, it's generally best to wait until the turn to jam the pot, but jam the pot on the flop if a scary draw is out there.